m4nasi/Project-Ideas/README.md

 An app that reviews and tests your knowledge through Flashcards, somewhat like Quizlet.
 The project would have a GUI and would be able to separate flash cards and maybe do mind maps.
 Could integrate the timer project idea?

+###Raspberry Pi

+Learning C and maybe Java on a Raspberry Pi and do a larger project on a Rasperry Pi

 ### Github Timeline

 The program generates a timeline of a users Github repository through the week, month and years.
 Would be cool to see how different users have done through out the years.